zliu2252-jim/Tic-Tac-Toe/README.md

 ## Project Description

 Tic-Tac-Toe is a classic game played on a 3*3 grid.
-In this console version, two human players alternate placing **X** and **O** in cells numbered 1–9.
-The program validates every move (must be numeric, between 1 and 9, and on an unoccupied cell), detects wins (three in a row horizontally, vertically, or diagonally) and draws (full board with no winner), and then prompts players to play again—all without ever crashing on bad input.
+In this console version, two human players alternate placing **X** and **O** in cells numbered 1 through 9.
+The program validates every move; the value that is entered in the cell must be numeric, between 1 and 9, and on an unoccupied cell, detects wins (three in a row horizontally, vertically, or diagonally) and draws (the whole board with no winner), and then prompts players to play again—all without crashing on bad input.

-We built it in Java for simplicity and portability, using plain `System.in`/`System.out` and a 2D `char` array for the board.
-Challenges included robustly handling all forms of invalid input (letters, out-of-range numbers, occupied cells) and designing clear console prompts.
+We built it in Java for simplicity, using plain `System.in`/`System.out` and a 2D `char` array for the board.
+Challenges included robustly handling all forms of invalid input (letters, out-of-range numbers, occupied cells, blank) and designing clear console prompts.

 ## Features